Thomascountz/thomascountz/_posts/2025-07-17-chromes-ssl-bypass-cheatcode.md

 ---
 layout: post
-title: Chrome's SSL Bypass Cheatcode
+title: "Chrome's SSL Bypass Cheatcode"
-date: '2025-07-17'
+date: 2025-07-17
-tags:
+tags: [security]
-- security
+description: "Did you know that Chrome has a secret cheatcode that lets you bypass SSL errors?
+It's called `thisisunsafe`, and I couldn't help but pull on the thread to uncover its history."
 ---
 ## This is Unsafe

 If you type `thisisunsafe` on a Chrome SSL error page, Chrome will bypass the error and load the page for you.